- Oracle has responded to reports of significant outages in the Oracle Cloud by making false claims around co-location.

 “That is a very interesting document actually.
 Thanks for sharing that.
 I noticed Equinix on the list.
 However, my question is how many of the colocation DCs are listed in that document but are outside of the AWS network?
 I don’t think AWS claims, for instance, Equinix DCs as part of its network.
 That is this may be a list all of the DCs that AWS interoperates with.
 I am open to whatever is the correct interpretation.
 But I don’t know from looking at this list what that interpretation is.” – Shaun Snapp

 Selim Daoud had no response to this comment.
-Either Selim Daoud had no idea what he was talking about, or he was deliberately providing misleading information that was then picked up by Oracle competitive intelligence, and is now being spread to Oracle customers.
-This same false information was then shared by an Accenture Sales Director in the following comment.
+Either Selim Daoud had no idea what he was talking about, or he was deliberately providing misleading information that was then picked up by Oracle’s competitive intelligence, and is now being spread to Oracle customers.
+An Accenture Sales Director then shared this same false information in the following comment.

 “https://www.datacenterdynamics.com/news/wikileaks-publishes-list-aws-data-center-locations-colo-providers/” – Laura Reyes